aarpon/hrm_installer/README.md

    or you may offer an offline ZIP file.
 You have to provide the installation path and an image data storage path.
-6. Setup of web server, configuring PHP, creating the database and running the HRM queue manager as system deamon.
+6. Setup of web server, configuring PHP, creating the database and running the HRM queue manager as system daemon.
 7. Setting all necessary access permissions.
 The apache web server user will become member of the hrmgroup, the queue manager is run as hrmuser, and the image data storage directory's group is set to hrmgroup with sticky bit